Agent Skills: Rules Review

 2. Get changed files: git diff --name-only <base-commit>

-3. If no changed files, output No changed files as the final result and exit the skill (no further steps)
+3. If no changed files, output No changed files as the final prose result, then emit the verdict per ## Return contract and end the processing flow (no further processing steps)

 2. Collect Rules